Taibur-Rahaman/trash/ex-Jn.md

 | Extreme poverty rate | 5.6% | ~9.3% |
 | Population vulnerable to poverty | — | ~62 million |

-**Urban versus rural dynamics** matter.
-Rural poverty has historically been higher because of dependence on low-productivity farming and seasonal employment.
-Recently, **urban poverty has been rising faster**, linked to informal-sector job loss, rent inflation, and migration without secure wages.
+Rural areas have long had more poverty because incomes from crops and seasonal labour are low and unstable.
+What stands out in the recent material is that **urban poverty is now rising quickly**, tied to insecure informal jobs, rent increases, and migration into cities without stable housing.

-**Main short-run drivers** identified in the source material are: (i) high inflation reducing real income, (ii) a weak labour market with insufficient quality jobs, and (iii) domestic and external economic shocks.
+The slides point to three immediate pressures: inflation eating into real income, too few good jobs, and shocks at home and abroad.

 ### 3.3 Trends in Poverty (Graph Analysis)

-The slide *Trends in Poverty* combines a table and a bar chart for four benchmark years:
+The *Trends in Poverty* slide gives both a table and a bar chart:

 | Year | Poverty rate | Trend description | Key driver |
 |------|--------------|-------------------|------------|